MicheleMosca/Nebula/level01/README.md

 export PATH=/tmp:$PATH
 ```

+Now if one user launch `echo` command, he launch a `/bin/sh` shell.
 Go to `/home/flag01` directory and run `./flag01` binary to get a shell with flag01 account, verified by writing `id` command:

 ```bash